zdravkov/kendo-docs/api/javascript/ui/grid.md

 ### messages.commands.create `String`

-Defines the text of "Add new record" button located in the toolbar of the widget.
+Defines the text of the "Add new record" button located in the toolbar of the widget.

 #### Example